 Schools may nominate year 7 and 8 girls from their school for the online interactive program.

 In 2018 Cricket Victoria will be hosting a Metropolitan and a Regional Girls Leadership Forum.
-The Regional Forum will be held at Federation University, Ballarat, on 23 July, 2018.
+The Metro Forum will be held at the CitiPower Centre, Junction Oval in December

 The Forum is for Year 7 & 8 girls who have completed the Girls Leadership Program online.
 The day will involve guest speakers, leadership workshops, panel discussion and cricket activities.